aerospike/aerospike-kubernetes/README.md

 # aerospike-kubernetes

+This project uses Aerospike Server Community Edition.
+For Aerospike Server Enterprise Edition please refer [aerospike/aerospike-kubernetes-enterprise](https://github.com/aerospike/aerospike-kubernetes-enterprise).

-This project contains the init container used in Kubernetes (k8s) and the Aerospike StatefulSet definition.
+It contains the init container used in Kubernetes (k8s) and the Aerospike StatefulSet definition.
-This manifest will allow you to deploy a fully formed Aerospike cluster in minutes.
+These manifests will allow you to deploy a fully formed Aerospike cluster in minutes.

 This project uses: